 - For a lot of applications, performance is the same for hybrid apps as well as native apps.
 However, 3D and HD games, applications with high caliber graphics, and other performance-based apps may not operate consistently or well in hybrid app form.

 - Hybrid apps can access all of the native device features, such as media and touchID.
 However, hybrid apps are dependant on native plugins.
 Sometimes, an entirely new device feature may not be readily available as a native plugin.
 A good developer can write their own, but this adds more complications and headaches to the development process.

-- Hybrid apps are dependant on various different libraries and frameworks, such as Cordova or Ionic.
+- Hybrid apps are dependent on various different libraries and frameworks, such as Cordova or Ionic.
 These need to be in sync with the most recent platform version releases and changes.

 - Because different platforms also have different hardware choices, you may have to develop different branches of features and user flows anyway, which increases development costs and time.